 NOW, THEREFORE, BE IT RESOLVED, DETERMINED, AND ORDERED that the MTS Board does hereby direct and empower MTS staff to prepare and transmit allocation instructions to the County Auditor to disburse to MTS the state financial assistance provided by the State Controller's Office public transportation modernization, improvement and service enhancement account funds totaling \$15,653,734.

+funds totaling \$15,653,734.

+the following PASSED AND ADOPTED by the Board this vote: day of 2008, by

+AYES:

+NAYS:

+ABSENT:

+ABSTAINING:

-PASSED AND ADOPTED by the Board this \\\\\ day of \\\\\ 2008, by the following vote: AYES: NAYS: ABSENT: ABSTAINING: Chairman San Diego Metropolitan Transit System Approved as to form: Filed by: Office of the Clerk of the Board Office of the General Counsel
+Chairman San Diego M letropolitan Transit System

+Filed by: Approved as to form:

+Office of the San Diego N Clerk of the Board Netropolitan Transit System Office of the General Counsel San Diego Metropolitan Transit System